 - FORTH - Foundation for Research and Technology Hellas

-- CIP - Climate Impacts and Policy Division
+- ECIP - Economic analysis of Climate Impacts and Policy Division

-- IAFENT - Impacts on Agriculture, Forest, and Natural Ecosystems Division
+- IAFES - Impacts on Agriculture, Forests and Ecosystem Services

 The Bridge project, coordinated by FORTH, will focus on the understanding of patterns of energy and material flows through the urban community’s economy to provide a systemic reading of the present situation for goal and objective setting and development of indicators for sustainability.

 Two CMCC divisions are involved in this project: Impacts on Agriculture, Forest and nature ecosystems (IAFENT) and Climate Impacts and Policies.
 An Economic Assessment (CIP).

 IAFENT works through the University of Sassari and the University of Tuscia on the modellling of fluxes in WP2 and WP3, and on urban planning in WP6, while the CIP division works on the participatory development of indicators in WP5.Expected resultsTop